ran-isenberg/aws-lambda-handler-cookbook/docs/getting_started.md

 ## **E2E Tests**
 Make sure you deploy the stack first.
-These tests send a 'GET' message to the deployed API GW and trigger the Lambda function on AWS.
+These tests send a 'POST' message to the deployed API GW and trigger the Lambda function on AWS.

 The tests are run automatically by: ``make e2e``